-Bhaktapur, situated at an altitude of 1401 meters, is a home of medieval art and architecture.
+Bhaktapur, situated at an altitude of 1401 meters, is home of medieval art and architecture.
 The urban city covers an area of 4 square miles.
 Shaped like a conch shell, Bhaktapur means the city of devotees.
-Pottery and weaving are its traditional industries.
+Pottery and weaving are their traditional industries.
 The city lies about 14 kilometers east of Kathmandu and can be reached by car or any other public transport.

 The major sightseeing places in Bhaktapur are

-The main square of the city contains innumerable temples and other architectural showpieces like: the Lion Gate, a Statue of King Bhupatindra Malla, a Picture Gallery, the Golden Gate, the Palace of 55 Windows, the Batsala Temple, the Bell of Barking Dogs, and a replica of Pashupatinath Temple.
+The main square of the city contains innumerable temples and other architectural showpieces like the Lion Gate, a Statue of King Bhupatindra Malla, a Picture Gallery, the Golden Gate, the Palace of 55 Windows, the Batsala Temple, the Bell of Barking Dogs, and a replica of Pashupatinath Temple.

-The Lion Gate, which was built during the reign of King Bhupatindra Malla, is adorned with stone figures of Hanuman, Ghairav, and Narasingh Narayan.
+The Lion Gate, which was built during the reign of King Bhupatindra Malla, is adorned with stone figures of Hanuman, Bhairav, and Narasingh Narayan.
 A statue of the Malla King in the act of worship is placed on a column facing the palace.
 Of the many statues in Nepal, this is considered to be the most magnificent.

 The Picture Gallery contains ancient paintings belonging to Hindu and Buddhist schools of Tantrism of various periods and descriptions.